Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01a_Queries.md

     The *Execute saved query* window is displayed, see [Execute saved query](#execute-saved-query).

 - ![Preview](../../Assets/Icons/Eye02.png "[Preview]") (Preview)
     Click this button to visualize the query results on screen.
-This button is only displayed if a single checkbox in the list of queries is selected.
-The **XML** format option must also be selected.
+This button is only displayed if a single checkbox in the list of queries and the **XML** format option are selected.
     The *Execute saved query* window is displayed, see [Execute saved query](#execute-saved-query).

 - [COPY DOWNLOAD LINK]